tariqsheikhsw/SD-WAN-LAB/SDWAN-MCP-SERVER.md

 - Make sure you set environment variables for your SDWAN Server
 - You can use Cursor or Claude Desktop to speak to your MCP Server

-Using Claude Desktop or Cursor IKE, you can query your network like :
+Using Claude Desktop or Cursor IDE, you can query your network like :
 🔘 Connect to cisco sdwan mcp server
 🔘 Show me all SD-WAN fabric devices
 🔘 Check BFD state for SD-WAN device Site3 Edge1